Conrad Prebys Music Center

-Twenty courses are required in the computing and the arts major for the attainment of the Bachelor of Arts degree.
+Twenty courses are required in the computing and the arts major for the attainment of the bachelor of arts.
 A minimum of twelve of these courses must be upper division.

 All courses taken to satisfy major requirements must be taken for a letter grade, and only grades of C– or better will be accepted in the major.

 VIS 1.
 Introduction to Art-Making